-The Chairman of the Board conducts each Board meeting and sets the agenda of each Board meeting after consulting with the Vice Chairman of the Board, the independent lead director ("Lead Director") and members of the Board.
-The Company plans to name a new lead director after the Meeting.
+The Chairman of the Board, Dr. Keh-Shew Lu, conducts each Board meeting and sets the agenda of each Board meeting after consulting Ms. Angie Chen Button, our independent lead director ("Lead Director") and members of the Board.
 The Chairman of the Board also has the responsibility to establish effective communications with the Company's stakeholders, including stockholders, customers, employees, communities, suppliers, creditors, governments and corporate partners.
-The Vice Chairman of the Board has the responsibility to assist the Chairman of the Board in fulfilling these responsibilities.
+The Chairman also serves as our Chief Executive Officer.
+Our Board of Directors has determined that this leadership structure is appropriate and effective for the Company at this time.
+This structure effectively utilizes Dr. Lu's knowledge of the Company and the industry in which we operate, while fostering greater communication and producing a greater degree of transparency between management and our directors.
+Dr. Lu has served as a director since 2001 and as Chief Executive Officer since 2005.

 The duties of the Lead Director are to preside at executive sessions of the independent directors, serve as principal liaison between the independent directors and the Chairman, work with the Chairman to set and approve the schedule and agenda for meetings of the Board and its committees, direct the retention of advisors and consultants who report directly to the Board, serve as liaison for consultation and communication with stockholders, oversee the annual evaluation of our Board and its committees and evaluate, in cooperation with the Compensation Committee and all members of the Board, the Chief Executive Officer's performance.